maximilianfuller/minesweeper/README.md

 #### Local Deployment
 **TODO**: Setup the `heroku local` deploy with hot reloads so we don't need two local deploy options.

-To run a local version of the app that reloads when files are changed run: `npm dev`
+To run a local version of the app that reloads when files are changed run: `npm run dev`

 To run local version of the app deployed that mimics the heroku deployment run: `heroku local`
 * Add local environment variables to `.env` in the root directory.
 This file is gitignored and is appropriate for storing secrets.